adobe/spectrum-web-components/packages/color-wheel/README.md

 -   Strings (eg "red", "blue")

-**Please note for the following formats: HSV, HSVA, HSL, HSLA** When setting a color's lightness or value to 100%, the hue and saturation value are not preserved.
+**Please note for the following formats: HSV, HSVA, HSL, HSLA** When using the HSL or HSV formats, and a color's value (in HSV) is set to 0, or its luminosity (in HSL) is set to 0 or 1, the hue and saturation values may not be preserved by the element's `color` property.
 This is detailed in the [TinyColor documentation](https://www.npmjs.com/package/@ctrl/tinycolor).
-Currently, the Spectrum Web Components has a workaround to support the preservation of the hue.
+Seperately, the element's `value` property is directly managed by the hue as represented in the interface.

 ## Example